Snaacky/thewiki/docs/tutorials/mpv.md

 [!embed text="Installing mpv on Windows"](/static/playback/mpv/installation-windows.mp4)

-==- 🍨 Installing mpv via scoop
+==- 🍨 Installing mpv via Scoop

 [Scoop](https://scoop.sh) is a command line package manager for Windows.
-We can use it to install and manage mpv.
-Scoop downloads and manages packages in a portable way, keeping them neatly isolated in `%userprofile%/scoop` and automatically adds them to your PATH.
+Unlike other installation methods, Scoop downloads and manages packages in a portable way, keeping them neatly isolated in `%userprofile%/scoop` and automatically adding them to your PATH.

-+++ Installing scoop
+Scoop can be installed using their install script in a PowerShell window:

 ```powershell
 Set-ExecutionPolicy RemoteSigned -Scope CurrentUser
 irm get.scoop.sh | iex
 ```

-+++ Installing mpv
+Then, install mpv using `scoop`:

 ```powershell
 scoop bucket add extras